 Education, childcare and youth settings will continue to operate as normal as we do not anticipate any immediate impact on the day-to-day provision of services.
 Schools and other providers do not need to do anything new or different.

 Advice and information for schools and other education settings on Brexit is contained on this page which will continue to be updated.

 The UK Government has produced a comprehensive range of advice and information on Brexit which is available at: Prepare for EU Exit website

 Will pupils living in the Republic of Ireland still be able to attend school in Northern Ireland?

 Children living on one side of the border are able to access an education on the other side of the border.

-In relation to the impact of EU Exit, the Common Travel Area provides citizens of the UK and Republic of Ireland with the right to access services, including education, in the other jurisdiction.
-Both Governments have committed to taking steps to ensure that this continues after the UK leaves the EU.
+In relation to the impact of Brexit, the Common Travel Area provides citizens of the UK and Republic of Ireland with the right to access services, including education, in the other jurisdiction.
+Both Governments have committed to taking all necessary measures to ensure that the agreed CTA rights and privileges are protected in all outcomes.